Luke Macfarlane: Career

+Macfarlane guest starred on an episode (Episode 12, Season 2) of Shifting Gears on 28 January 2026 as Sam Parker.

+Macfarlane starred as D'avin Jaqobis in Syfy's Killjoys.

 Macfarlane has also starred in TV movies, such as Hallmark Channel's The Memory Book, Christmas Land, Maggie's Miracle Christmas, The Birthday Wish, and The Mistletoe Promise (2016).

-He co-starred in a major film release, Bros, with Billy Eichner in 2022, which was noted for the principal cast being all LGBTQ+, even for heterosexual and cis-gender characters.
+He co-starred with Billy Eichner in the 2022 film Bros, the first gay romantic comedy from a major studio featuring an openly LGBTQ+ principal cast.

 In a 2025 interview, MacFarlane said his contract with the Hallmark Channel changed many times since he started working for the company in 2014.

 Stage

 Macfarlane was one of the four leads in Juvenilia at the Playwrights Horizons Theater from 14 November – 21 December 2003.
 He played the lead role in the American premiere of the play Where Do We Live, staged at the Vineyard Theatre in May 2004.
 The production was cited by the 2005 GLAAD Media Awards for Outstanding New York Theatre: Broadway and Off-Broadway.
 He also appeared with Jill Clayburgh and Hamish Linklater in the off-Broadway production of The Busy World is Hushed, again at Playwrights Horizons, in Summer 2006.
 He reprised his role of Thomas for the L.A.
 Premiere at the Skirball Cultural Center from 7–11 February 2007.

 Macfarlane was part of the one-night celebrity performed staging of Howard Ashman's unproduced musical Dreamstuff.
 The musical was re-imagined by Howard's partners Marsha Malamet and Dennis Green and performed one night only at Los Angeles' Hayworth Theatre as part of the Bruno Kirby celebrity reading series, directed by actor Michael Urie.
 Luke starred in the show alongside Eden Espinosa, Vicki Lewis, Fred Willard and David Blue.

 Macfarlane starred in the world premiere of stage drama Reverberation in February 2015 at Hartford Stage in Connecticut.